Nino-Of-Tech/Level-Up-Project/README.md

 * Type git clone and paste the URL copied earlier.
 * Press enter.
 * Repository is copied.
+* Navigate to the "Run" or "Terminal" tab and click on the "Run Active File" or "Run Without Debgging" to run the project.

 ##### IDE Development Setup